Generative AI workflows and hacks 2026

 Currently my favourite is Jina, which is affordable.

-Their more famous competitor, Firecrawl, is too expensive and provides marginal value add for my use case.
+Their more famous competitor, Firecrawl, is too expensive and provides little marginal value for my use case.

-Google broke its Markdown output in an interesting way: links don’t work in the output docs.
+Google broke its Markdown output in a highly specific, almost-personally-exasperating way: links don’t work in the output docs.
 This is particularly infuriating in my favourite Google product, Deep Research.
-It’s supposed to be about citations and links, and yet it can’t turn URLs into linked text (try copy-pasting the output to get inline citations if you don’t believe it).
+It’s supposed to be about citations and links, and yet it can’t turn URLs into linked text (try copy-pasting the output to get inline citations if you don’t believe me).

 For that reason—and because Gemini subscriptions are annoying and have shitty bundle pricing—as soon as Google released an API version of Google Deep Research, I wrote a Google Deep Research client that does all kinds of clever stuff to bypass their horrible output formatting and get the links and maths and tables and code blocks out in a format I can actually use.
 Unlike Google’s horrible subscription options, it is pay-per-use at standard token pricing.
 My last research report cost about USD1.70.